mohaEs/image-to-images-translation/README.md

 - Bone suppression: https://www.kaggle.com/hmchuong/xray-bone-shadow-supression

-## cross validation setting
+## Cross validation setting

 The names of image files which will be used for training/testing are deteremined by the train.txt and test.txt files which will be located in a folder and assigned to the cv_info_dir argument.
-Following image shows and example:
+Following image shows an example for 2 folds set_1 and set_2:

 ![Alt text](./readme_2.jpg?raw=true "Title") <br>